cubbles/gitbook/runtime-extension-rte/user-guide/faqs/include-resource-manually.md

 ## Download (and optimize) all resources

-If you not want calculate and download all dependencies manuelly,
+If you not want calculate and download all dependencies manually,
 you can use the ``cubx-resource-resolver`` npm module for download and put together the single recources.
 ```
 const ResourceResolver = require('cubx-resource-resolver');